opendatasoft/ods-documentation/content/configure/managing_domain/content-pages/en/article.md

 It can be used directly in your domain's content pages (without having to load / initialize the library as this is already done by the platform) or in third pary Web sites, as a standalone toolkit.

+### Embedding content pages

+It is possible to embed an OpenDataSoft content page as you would do with any OpenDataSoft data visualization.
+Just set the HTTP parameter **headless** to **true** in your page URL.
+For instance: http://mydomain.opendatasoft.com/page/mypage/?headless=true.

 ### Updating your domain's menu

 Once your page content has been fully defined, you might want to *plug* your page in your domain's menu.
 This can easily be done by editing the menu components in the *Domain > Portal > General settings* section.